Carreau/ipython-wiki/IPEP-15:-Autosaving-the-IPython-Notebook.md

 The checkpoint should be in a location that is discoverable from the notebook, and consistent across notebook server sessions (i.e. keyed by notebook_id will not work for FileNB).

-The proposed location for checkpoints is a `.ipynbcheckpoints` directory inside the notebook directory.
+The proposed location for checkpoints is a `.ipynbcheckpoints` (`.ipynb_checkpoints` in current implementation) directory inside the notebook directory.
 Alternatives include:

 - inside the profile directory (would result in different checkpoints available per profile, which seems weird)